Tag: worksheets

 Letters recognition

 Today’s freebie offers you lots and lots of worksheets to practice letters.
-Print out the worksheets and if you feel like it, cut out the cards and laminate them.
-Children can practice all upper case and lower case letters.
+Print out the worksheets, and if you feel like it, cut out the cards and laminate them.
+Children can practice all upper-case and lower-case letters.
 They have to recognize which letters are correct.
-Sometimes the letters are mirrored or standing upside […]
+Sometimes the letters are mirrored or standing upside down.
+These exercises will help your child to better recognize single letters, which helps them become a better reader.

 Find the alien